RBA-ER-Replication/Liaison_ai_tool/README.md

 ## Description

-This `README` file contains general instructions on how to replicate the tools and results presented in RDP 2025-XX.
+This `README` file contains general instructions on how to replicate the tools and results presented in RDP 2025-06.
 The code and data are structured for two main uses:

 1. To replicate the creation of a business liaison textual analysis and retrieval system (TARS), using artificial data as a placeholder to preserve the confidential nature of unaggregated liaison textual information.
 2. To support replication of the paper’s findings, including the construction of text-based indicators and their application in nowcasting exercises.

+## License
+This repository contains both code and data, each under different licenses:

+- **Code**: Licensed under the BSD 3-Clause License.
+- **All datasets in the `Data` subfolder**: Licensed under Creative Commons Attribution 4.0 International (CC-BY-4.0)

+Please refer to the respective license files for full details.

 ## Coding Languages